 Pac-12 Commissioner Larry Scott

-He went on to play tennis professionally on the ATP circuit, winning one title, and then going on to serve for more than a decade in key posts, including Chief Operating Officer, President of ATP Properties, and Executive Vice President of the International Group.
-In these roles, which included postings in Sydney, Monte Carlo and London, he was credited with significantly growing the global popularity of men’s tennis, establishing the Tennis Masters Cup as one of the sport’s most successful events, negotiating the renewal of the ATP’s 13-year partnership with Mercedes-Benz -- which remains one of the preeminent sponsorship agreements in tennis history -- and launching tournaments in such developing regions as China and the Persian Gulf.
+He went on to play tennis professionally on the ATP circuit, winning one title, and then going on to work for more than a decade with the ATP, where his roles included Chief Operating Officer, President of ATP Properties and Executive Vice President of the International Group.
+In those roles, he was credited with significantly increasing the global popularity of men’s tennis, establishing the Tennis Masters Cup as one of the sport’s most successful events, negotiating a renewal of the ATP’s 13-year partnership with Mercedes-Benz that remains one of the preeminent sponsorship agreements in tennis history and launching tournaments in places such as China and the Persian Gulf.

-Larry and his wife, Cybille, live in Danville, Calif., and have three children, Alexander, Sebastien and Alannah.
+Larry and his wife, Cybille, live in Danville, Calif., and have three children: Alexander, Sebastien and Alannah.